Pest and Fungus Control Basics

 |Conifers||30 to 1||End of November to Beginning of December|

 Check for soil dryness the day before spraying.
 The soil should be moist.

-Cover the pot with newspaper to protect the pot and any moss from damage from lime-sulphur.
+If you’re using lime-sulphur cover the pot with newspaper to protect the pot and any moss from damage.

 After spraying move your trees to a shady area of your yard for a week or two.
 Otherwise you risk damaging the leaves.